 SOUTH AFRICA BIRDING TOUR: DETAILED ITINERARY

-South Africa: Day 1 Our South Africa birding tour begins this morning at the airport in the city of Cape Town, where we will stay for three nights.
-Today we will begin our exploration of the beautiful Cape Town region.
+South Africa: Day 1 Our South Africa birding tour begins this evening at Cape Town, where we will stay for two nights.

 The area is famous for its botanical richness (indeed, the Cape Floristic Kingdom comprises a unique floral region with a diversity far in excess of temperate regions in the Northern Hemisphere).
 A family of plants characteristic of this region are the proteas, and, wherever there are concentrations of their beautiful and spectacular flowers, we should find Cape Sugarbirds, one of two members of a Southern African endemic family which resemble gigantic sunbirds, and gorgeous endemic Orange-breasted Sunbirds.